-- A lease surrender payment received by a landlord in the business of leasing property is gross income as an amount derived from any business. - A lease surrender payment received by a landlord in the business of leasing property may not be gross income as an amount derived from any business if the surrender of the lease is of such significance to the business that it constitutes the loss of a structural asset and the payment is thereby a capital amount.
-This will be a question of fact and degree to be determined in the particular circumstances of each case.

-• A lease surrender payment is not gross income under section CE 1(1)(e).
+- A lease surrender payment received by a landlord in the business of leasing property is income under section CB 1(1) as an amount derived from a business, unless the surrender of the lease is of such significance to the business that it constitutes the loss of a structural asset and the payment is thereby a capital amount.
+This will be a question of fact and degree to be determined in the particular circumstances of each case. - A lease surrender payment is not income under sections CC 1(1) and CC 1(2) where the payment is not provided for in the terms of the lease.